commercetools/commercetools-payment-integration-java/BUILD.md

  sometimes fail with error:
  > _expected:<[SUCCESS]> but was:<[FAILED]>_.

+ in asserts of `assertPaymentTransactionObjectCreation():`
+ > assertThat(ptcr.getOperationResult()).isEqualTo(OperationResult.SUCCESS);

  Still not clear why, but should be investigated.
  It might be connected to parallel execution, but likely not.

+ 2. Any test which makes requests to Sphere environment may fails with:
+ > java.util.concurrent.ExecutionException: io.sphere.sdk.http.HttpException:
+ > The underlying HTTP client detected a problem.